antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 Please make sure that the header of the relate file is identical to the example, and that the tracknames match to the ones that have been defined in the sample annotation.
-The �istrack� column tells R2 whether the annotation needs to be drawn as color coded information below YY-plots, and headers of heatmaps.
-The �isinfo� column defines whether the information is displayed in the table once you hover over a sample in graphs within R2. �visible� can enable/disable the use of a track.
+The "istrack" column tells R2 whether the annotation needs to be drawn as color coded information below YY-plots, and headers of heatmaps.
+The "isinfo" column defines whether the information is displayed in the table once you hover over a sample in graphs within R2. "visible" can enable/disable the use of a track.
-The �color� column can preset a specific color to groups which are defined within a track.
+The "color" column can preset a specific color to groups which are defined within a track.
 These can be indicated by groupname:hexcolor.
-The different groups are then separated by the �;� sign.
+The different groups are then separated by the ";" sign.
 It is not required to supply this information.
 R2 will color groupnames automatically if such information information is not encountered.
 Finally, you may describe the contents of a track.